 There are more features offered by VidIQ which will help in improving the overall ranking of your uploaded YouTube videos.

 4. Ahrefs YouTube Keyword Research

-Ahrefs is a popular search engine marketing tool and they have recently integrated YouTube Keyword research tool.
-If you don’t have an account, get an account here (they offer trial account).
+Ahrefs is a popular search engine marketing tool and they have recently integrated the YouTube Keyword research tool.
+If you don’t have an account, get an account here (they offer a trial account).

 Once you are inside the dashboard, click on Keyword explorer and start doing keyword research.

 I will add more tools for YouTube Keyword research as I find them to be eligible enough to add it.
 For now, the above tools are the best ways to do YouTube keyword research.

 In the end, it’s up to you on creating compelling and interesting YouTube videos, especially when you are working on tutorial videos.